Basic concepts#

 Canonical form#

-The practical success of matrix product states is closely related to their canonical forms and the possibility to efficiently transform between them.
-The canonical form is defined with respect to specific position in the MPS.
-Let us choose to write canonical form with respect to the j-to-j+1-th bond of the MPS.
-The diagrammatic representation of the MPS in the canonical form for that case is presented below.
+The practical success of matrix product states is closely tied to their canonical forms, accompanied by exact and efficient procedures to transform between them.
+The canonical form is defined with respect to a specific position in the MPS.
+Let us focus on a canonical form with respect to the j-to-j+1-th bond of the MPS, which we represent diagrammatically below.

 # canonical form of the MPS